MoonlightByte/claude-code-gemini-tool/README.md

 ## Usage in Claude Code

-Once set up, you can ask Claude to use the Gemini tool for various tasks:
+Once set up, simply ask Claude naturally and the tool will be used automatically:

+**You don't need to write any code!** Just ask Claude things like:

 ### Analyzing Large Files